- 1-2 cloves of garlic, chopped

-You need good crusty bread to make pappa al pomodoro.
+You need good crusty bread.
 This is a Tuscan dish, so Tuscan bread would obviously be a first choice.
 Sandwich bread–besides the fact that it never seems to go stale, just moldly—would turn out too soft.
 Yes, this is mush, but mush with character!

 There are, of course, variations on this basic recipe.
 Some variations call for other odori besides (or instead of) garlic, typically onion, carrot and/or celery.
-The ratio of water/broth to bread can be varied according to how firm you like your pappa–I like mine very firm.
+The ratio of water/broth to bread can be varied according to how firm you like your papa—I like mine very firm.
 And the ratio of tomato to bread can vary, depending on how ‘red’ you like your pappa.
-If you use fresh tomatoes, you should peel them and take out the seeds, but, to be honest, I’m usually too lazy to do so…
+If you use fresh tomatoes in your pappa al pomodoro, they say you should peel them and take out the seeds, but, to be honest, I’m usually too lazy to do so…